Circuit Court procedures

 The notice is usually prepared by the solicitor (sometimes with the advice of a barrister).

-If, say, the plaintiff refuses to reply to the notice for particulars or does not give adequate replies, the defendant should write to them identifying the inadequacies and requesting further and better particulars.
+If, say, the plaintiff refuses to reply to the notice for particulars or does not give adequate replies, the defendant should write to them identifying the inadequacies and warning of a court application.

 If the plaintiff continues to refuse to provide the requested particulars, the defendant may apply to court.
 If the court agrees that the defendant is entitled to replies to the information requested, the court may order the plaintiff to reply to the notice for particulars.